gedrutten/Portfolio/content/3644QCA/Day9.md

 #### After lunch wanderings

 After lunch, we had some time to ourselves to look around.
-I wandered into an area not far from the cafeteria building and came across a few people that had set up a stand that seemed to be promoting a drawing course.
+I wandered into an area not far from the cafeteria building and came across a few people who had set up a stand that seemed to be promoting a drawing course.
 They offered me their pamphlets (which were more like small paperback books) to keep.
 They also had some pretty stunning sketches on display as the following images show.

 {{< figure src="/img/3644QCA/day09/20190819_094808.jpg" link="/img/3644QCA/day09/20190819_094808.jpg" >}}
 {{< figure src="/img/3644QCA/day09/20190819_094919.jpg" link="/img/3644QCA/day09/20190819_094919.jpg" >}}